rbgirshick/fast-rcnn/README.md

+# fast-rcnn has been deprecated.
+Please see [Detectron](https://github.com/facebookresearch/Detectron), which includes an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870).

 ### This code base is no longer maintained and exists as a historical artifact to supplement my ICCV 2015 paper.
 For more recent work that's faster and more accurrate, please see [Faster R-CNN](https://github.com/rbgirshick/py-faster-rcnn) (which also includes functionality for training Fast R-CNN).

 # *Fast* R-CNN: Fast Region-based Convolutional Networks for object detection